-To verify that the UE BLER of HS-PDSCH on each individual cell does not exceed 0.1 for the parameters specified in table 6.5D.6, table 6.5D.7, table 6.5D.8 and table 6.5D.10 for the DL reference channel H-Set 12 specified in Annex C.8.1.12.
+To verify that the UE BLER of HS-PDSCH on each individual cell does not exceed 0.1 for the parameters specified in table 6.5D.6, table 6.5D.7, table 6.5D.8 and table 6.5D.10 for the DL reference channel H-Set 1B specified in Annex C.8.1.1.

-The lack of the blocking ability decreases the DC-HSDPA coverage area when other transmitter exists (except in the adjacent channels and spurious response).
+The lack of the blocking ability decreases the 4C-HSDPA coverage area when other transmitter exists (except in the adjacent channels and spurious response).

 6.5D.4 Method of test